rouson/classroom-randomizer/README.md

 2. Open a browser to http://localhost:8888
 3. Click web.
 4. Click parse-json.html.
-5. Reload the page to display the student names in a new, randomly shuffled order.
+5. Reload the page to shuffle student positions.

 ## Changing the classroom and student data
 To update the classroom informaton or student rosters, edit the following files: